IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ##### Engagement with experts on men's rights:

 The Commission can increase it capacity by engaging experts on men's human rights issues.
-See , on page , for more details.
+See Collaboration and cooperation, on page 29, for more details.

 ## Building capacity in Government